reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

 Once you’ve received feedback it’s time to test your app in a larger subreddit.
 If you’re a mod of a subreddit you can publish your app as unlisted:

-`npm run publish`
+`npx devvit upload`, which uploads the latest version of your app `npx devvit publish`

 Once approved, your app will not show up in the app store, but you can install the app to any large subreddit that you moderate.

 #### GA \- public release to the app store

 Once you’re ready to launch, you’ll need to publish to our app store so any mod can install your app.
-You can do this by running `npm run publish --listed`.
+You can do this by running `npx devvit publish --listed`.
 Once approved, your app will be installable by any mod and visible for others to see in the app store.

 ### Additional resources